nextthingco/docs/Gadget-docs/source/includes/_intro.md

 # What is Gadget?
 Gadget is made up of two pieces of software that work together to simplify embedded software development.

 1) <span style="color: EB008B">**GadgetCLI**</span> is a command-line tool you use on your development machine.
-It lets you manage your code, add and build containers, and deploy your finished projects to Gadget supported hardware such as C.H.I.P.
-Pro.
+It lets you manage your code, add and build containers, and deploy your finished projects to Gadget supported hardware.

 **Supported Systems:**